 All Lessees are required to take out a building permit with the First Nation.
 This includes first time building, renovations, septic systems, driveways, etc.

-Please take note that David Sylvester and Dana Monague will now be responsible for issuing and monitoring all building permits.
+Please take note that Marcella Sunday and Dana Monague will now be responsible for issuing and monitoring all building permits.

 All of the Lessees pay an annual service charge, which covers the following services: